Marijuana advocates believe that the drug is safe and harmless because

 alcohol, legalization of the substance doesn’t change the underlying

-chemistry of marijuana or the negative effects it can create.
+chemistry of marijuana or the adverse effects it can create.

 Marijuana goes by many names, such as weed, pot, bud, herb, grass and Mary